3 Approaches to the Study of Language

 Language as a Structure

 Language as structure refers to grammar.
-Those who follow this method are concerned with various parts of language, for example, they would teach sentence diagrams and have students identify words according to their part of speech such as a noun or a verb and so on.
+Those who follow this method are concerned with various parts of language, for example they would teach sentence diagrams and have students identify words according to their part of speech such as a noun or a verb and so on.
 They study the Syntax of the language.
 The problem is we assume that all languages have the same parts of speech.
-This however has been the way many Americans have been taught language in the past and still current in many cases.
+This however has been the way many Americans have been taught language in the past and still currently in many cases.
 This method does not allow students to learn how to communicate in the language they have chosen to learn.

 Language as Mental Faculty

 Language as a mental faculty deals with the connection between language and cognition.
 Language is something that is innate to all humans and part of our cognition.
 It is something that is preconditioned it us.
-Humans have an innate ability to learn language.
+Humans have an innate ability to learn langue.
 Does this mean that humans only have this ability at an early age, or does this mean that we can learn language at any age?
 Does this mean that other species do not have the same ability?
 People who follow this method try to use this innate ability to teach language.

 Language as Functional Resource